 Thank you to the dedicated team at the International Funders for Indigenous Peoples (IFIP) for their invaluable commitment and diligent efforts in meticulously analyzing and categorizing the grants.
-It is through their dedication and understanding of the Indigenous Peoples' movement and philanthropy that this report represents the first of its kind's endeavor in philanthropy.
+It is through their dedication and understanding of the Indigenous Peoples' movement and philanthropy, this report has become the first of its kind in philanthropy.